mattdelupi/Aircraft_Flight_Envelope/README.md

-# Aircraft_Flight_Envelope
-MATLAB code to plot the flight envelope of a given aircraft
+Open the file FLIGHT_ENVELOPE.m with MATLAB, insert known requested data of your aircraft and click Run.